jeffreyadams/atlasofliegroups-docs/help_git.rst

     git pull origin

-will update your local copy of the software with the any latest changes.
+will update your local copy of the software with the latest changes.

 .. _branch: